 The seamless experience of booking a ride to seamless transaction makes this business model work wonders.
 The user doesn’t need to call or wait for a cab or use voice cleaning gums to call a cab.

 This innovation allows uber to mostly offer less fares as compared to traditional cab drivers.
 However, the price is not the main reason for uber’s success.
 It’s the convenience.
-Users always prefer quality, convenience, simplicity of using the app over price.
+Users always prefer quality, convenience, the simplicity of using the app over price.
 However, the price factor combined with the quality is really the best combination uber has.
 This is only achievable because of Uber’s business model and how it enables the peer to peer connection.

 For drivers, it’s really bringing additional income and they can really provide the service when they are available.
 They can be doing other jobs or studying and uber has provided many with a source of income.